Elabyad247/ostep/notes/Chapter 4 - The Abstraction: The Process.md

 ### Process API

+*Application programming interface* (API) means the set of interfaces a lower-layer system/library provides to upper-layer programs.
+The APIs that an OS provides to user programs are called **system calls** (*syscalls*).
+Everything a user program wants to do that might require system-level privileges, such as creating processes, accessing shared resources, and communicating with other processes, are typically done through invoking system calls.

-- *Create*: An operating system must include some method to create new processes.
+- *Create*: An operating system must include some method to create new processes; *initialize* the states, *load* the program from persistent storage in some *executable format*, and get the process running at the entry point of its code; the process then runs.

 - *Destroy*: As there is an interface for process creation, systems also provide an interface to destroy processes forcefully.

-- *Wait*: Sometimes it is useful to wait for another process to stop running.
+- *Wait*: let a process wait for the termination of another process.

 - *Miscellaneous Control*: provide some kind of method to suspend a process and then resume it.

-- *Status*: There are usually interfaces to get some status information about a process as well, such as how long it has run for, or what state it is in.
+- *Status*: get some status information about a process, such as how long it has run for, or what state it is in.

 ### Process Creation